fitchtech/azure-devops/README.md

 Steps templates to insert into jobs of test stage in the [stages](./docs/stages.md)

 - [Visual Studio Tests](./docs/steps/test/visualStudioTest.md): Run VS Test suites in a dotNet project

+### Promote or Reject Deployments

+The promote and reject stages are for deployment jobs to promote or reject deployments from the deploy stage.
+For example, when using a canary deployment strategy for Kubernetes manifests it conditionally promotes on the success of test jobs and ready state of the canary pods.
+If any test job fails the reject stage runs to automatically delete a deployment that is not functionig.

+Additionally these stages could be used with Infrastructure as Code (IaC) for blue/green deployments.
+For example, in the deploy stage deploy the green stack.
+Test the green field stack, if they succeed, then in the promote stage swap the environments.
+Promoting the green environment to blue and demoting the previous stack.
+Using the reject stage if the green stack fails.

+#### Kubernetes Canary Strategy

+- Deploy: Kubernetes deployment manifest canary pods
+  - Deployment lifecycle hooks stepLists
+- Test: stage for functional tests of canaries. e.g. Visual Studio Tests
+- Promote: Kubernetes canary deployment to baseline if test stage succeeded
+- Reject: delete Kubernetes canary pods automatically if tests failed or pods not ready

+#### Blue Green Strategy

+- Deploy: Green IaC stack
+  - Deployment lifecycle hooks stepLists with runOnce, rolling, or matrix strategies
+- Test: stage for functional tests of green stack
+- Promote: Swap endpoints of stacks from green to blue or promote green to blue
+- Reject: delete green stack if tests failed

 ### Template Types